Feuzme/jdr-back/README.md

 ## Description
 Back end code with SPRING for a rpg character sheet creation application
 ## Launch Projet
-With eclipse update maven project the launc hauspring application
+With eclipse update maven project the launch as spring application